Anurag Kumar

-Anurag Kumar (Born Gopalganj, Bihar) was the Director of the Indian Institute of Science at Bangalore, India from 2014–2020.
+Anurag Kumar was the Director of the Indian Institute of Science at Bangalore, India from 2014–2020.
 He is a professor at the Department of Electrical Communication Engineering, and has served as the Chairperson of the Electrical Sciences Division at the Indian Institute of Science, before being appointed as the Director in 2014.

 Education and career

 Anurag Kumar obtained his BTech degree in Electrical Engineering from the Indian Institute of Technology at Kanpur in 1977, and was awarded the President of India's gold medal.
 He then obtained the PhD degree from Cornell University (1981), where he worked under the guidance of Prof. T.L.
 Fine.
 He was a Member of Technical Staff at AT&T Bell Labs, Holmdel, N.J., for over 6 years.
 During this period he worked on the performance analysis of computer systems, communication networks, and manufacturing systems.

 His current research areas of interest include communication networks, cyber physical systems, distributed Systems: stochastic modelling, analysis, inference, optimisation, and control problems arising in such systems.

 Since 1988 he has been with the Indian Institute of Science (IISc), Bangalore, in the Department of Electrical Communication Engineering (ECE).
 From 2000 to 2004 he was the Associate Chair of the ECE Department, from 2004 to 2007 he was the Chair of the ECE Department, and from 2007 to 2014 he was the Chair of Electrical Sciences Division.
 From 1989 to 2003, he was also the Coordinator at IISc of the nationwide Education and Research Network (ERNET) Project, which established the first country-wide packet communication network in India.

 He has served as an Area Editor for IEEE Transactions on Networking, and for IEEE Communications Surveys and Tutorials.